Polymer/Ceramic Interface Barriers - the Fundamental Challenge for Advancing

 Composite solid electrolytes, in which ion-conducting polymers are combined with superionic ceramics, could revolutionize electrochemical-energy-storage devices enabling higher energy density, providing greater stability during operation and enhanced safety.
 However, the interfacial resistance between the ceramic and polymer phases strongly suppresses the ionic conductivity and presents the main obstacle for these materials.

-In the current research, we emphasize the need for a distinct focus on reducing energy barriers to interfacial ion transport and improving cation transference number.
-Our current focus is on: 1) the development of a fundamental understanding of the parameters controlling interfacial barriers to ion transport between ceramic particles and polymer medium in composite electrolytes; 2) unravelling the influence on ion-transport phenomena in polymer-in-ceramic electrolytes comprising active and inert ceramics; and 3) reduction the interfacial barrier to Li + and Na + transport by surface functionalization of ceramic nanoparticles and the creation of an effective conduction path between polymer and ceramic phases.
 Owing to high content of ion-conducting ceramics and high t + of polymerized ionic liquids, the fractional contribution of the migrating cationic species to the total ionic conductivity of polymer-in-ceramic electrolytes via a percolation interfacial path, will be close to unity, thus eliminating complications that might arise from emerging concentration gradients during the operation of solid-state batteries.
 The concept of polymer-in-ceramic electrolytes comprising polymerized ionic liquids may open new vistas in understanding ion dynamics and transport in various composite systems for many fields of science and technology, including energy storage and conversion, chemical separations and water desalination.

 Enhancing Electrochemical Performance of Silicon Nanoparticles and Nanowires